jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ____
 Creates a simple drop-down box.
 It is only possible to select one option form this drop-down.
 Pass in a list of values to show in the drop-down box.
 They will be added in the same order, with the first item shown.
-If the first item is empty, a simple title will be created.
-Any other empty iems will be removed.
+If the first item is empty, a simple title `- options -` will be created.
+Any other empty items will be removed.
-If an item starst with a dash (-), it will be treated as a separator, and can't be selected.
+If an item starts with a dash (-), it will be treated as a separator, and can't be selected.

 ![OptionBox](img/1_optBox.png) ![OptionBox](img/2_optBox.png)